The Illusion of Frameworks: Why Checklists Can’t Deliver Confidence – The Assurance Mandate Series – Part 2

 At its core, the DVMS is a simple but powerful integration of:

-Governance Intent – shared expectations and accountabilities.
+- Governance Intent – shared expectations and accountabilities

-Operational Capability – how the business actually performs
+- Operational Capabilities – how the digital business actually performs

-Assurance Evidence – proof that intended outcomes are being achieved
+- Assurance Evidence – proof that outcomes are achieved and accountable

 A Governance Overlay that replaces fragmentation with unity.
 The DVMS provides organizations with a structured way to connect strategy with day-to-day execution.
 Leaders gain a consistent mechanism to direct, measure, and validate performance—across every system responsible for digital value.